GilliamYoung/GilliamYoung/README.md

 ## 🛡️ About Me

 I am a cybersecurity professional with a strong passion for Security Operations, threat detection, incident response, and defensive security.
-My goal is to begin my career as a **Tier 1 SOC Analyst**, where I can apply my technical skills to monitor, detect, analyze, and respond to cybersecurity threats in real-world environments.
+My goal is to begin my career where I can apply my technical skills to monitor, detect, analyze, and respond to cybersecurity threats in real-world environments.

 I currently hold:
 - 🎓 Associate Degree in Cybersecurity